eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

     a thread-safe class.

 One use case could be that one creates a Listener and attaches multiple subscribers.
-Every time new data is available, the corresponding connected callback will be executed, e.g. print something to the console or calculate something.
+Every time new data is available, the corresponding connected callback will be executed, e.g. print something to the console or calculate an algorithm.

 Like the WaitSet, the Listener uses the reactor pattern.